sonatype-nexus-community/auditjs/README.md

 Looking to contribute to our code but need some help?
 There's a few ways to get information:

-- Chat with us on [Gitter](https://gitter.im/sonatype/nexus-developers)
+- Chat with us on [The AuditJS Gitter](https://gitter.im/sonatype-nexus-community/auditjs)